 Recognize that Attitude Needs Daily Alignment

-Look at the photo of the young women above!
-You can just see her great attitude shining through.
-I want to thank Vladislav Todorov on Unsplash for this photo because it expresses exactly what others see when we come into the room with a great attitude.
+Look at the photo of the young woman above!
+You can see her great attitude shining through.
+I want to thank Vladislav Todorov on Unsplash for this photo because it expresses what others see when we come into the room with a great attitude.
 I’m not saying that it is easy or that it is automatic.
-I know a woman who is truly always positive no matter what.
-Even in difficult situations that she may be a part of, she will pause for a moment, and then say something positive.
+I know a woman who is genuinely always positive no matter what.
+Even in difficult situations that she may be a part of, she will pause for a moment and then say something positive.

 How do we do this exactly?
-We simply choose to think and respond differently.
-We may be unhappy about a situation, a response from a collegue, or a meeting that we were left out of, but we can still choose to be positive.
-While working with a couple of teenage boys one day in my office as an assistant principal, I reminded them of just that, we have a choice in how we respond.
+We choose to think and respond differently.
+We may be unhappy about a situation, a response from a colleague, or a meeting where we were left out, but we can still choose to be positive.
+While working with a couple of teenage boys one day in my office as an assistant principal, I reminded them of just that; we have a choice in how we respond.
 “But, he called me a . . . (fill in the blank)!

 Yours for a better life,